 Urbana is a tiny city located in the state of Missouri.
 With a population of 408 people and just one neighborhood, Urbana is the 445th largest community in Missouri.

-Urbana is a blue-collar town, with 35.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Urbana, you'll notice that it is more blue-collar than most other communities in America.
+35.80% of Urbana’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Urbana is a city of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Urbana who work in healthcare suport services (12.50%), management occupations (11.93%), and food service (10.23%).

-Urbana is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Urbana does not have a public transit system used by locals to get to and from work.

 The per capita income in Urbana in 2022 was $21,727, which is low income relative to Missouri and the nation.
 This equates to an annual income of $86,908 for a family of four.
 However, Urbana contains both very wealthy and poor people as well.
 Urbana also has one of the higher rates of people living in poverty in the nation, with 30.66% of its population below the federal poverty line.